kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/topics/crd-changes/v1alpha7-to-v1beta1.md

   name: "test-image"
 ```

-The image ID will be added to `OpenStackMachine.Status.ReferencedResources.ImageID`.
+The image ID will be added to `OpenStackMachine.Status.Resources.ImageID`.
 If the image can't be found or filter matches multiple images, an error will be returned.

 #### Removal of imageUUID